Objective-See: LuLu

 When this option is selected, traffic any applications running within a simulator will be allowed.
 This is useful if you are developing applications and testing them within (iOS/iPad) simulator.

-When this option is selected, LuLu will automatically block any connection that matches any items in specified block list.
-The block list can be a local file, or remote url (e.g. https://ceadd.ca/blockyouxlist.txt)
+The list can be a local file, or remote url (e.g. https://ceadd.ca/blockyouxlist.txt).

-The block list file should contain a (newline-separated) list of url hosts and/or ip addresses to block.
+It should contain a (newline-separated) list of hosts and/or IPs addresses.

 Due to limitations of macOS, blocking via host name is only applicable to (as Apple notes) "Network.framework or NSURLSession connections".